dashboarddesignpatterns/dashboarddesignpatterns.github.io/patterns.md

 ## 2.2 Page Structure

-These **structure** patterns describe how a dashboard organizes information across multiple pages, and the implied relationships between those pages.
+These **page structure** patterns describe how a dashboard organizes information across multiple pages, and the implied relationships between those pages.
+These patterns may influence how a user navigates through the various pages of a dashboard, and may also be influenced by the intended use of the dashboard (e.g., providing a *hierarchical* page structure so that users can 'drill down' into increasing levels of detail, or using a *parallel* page structure when users only need a high-level overview of small number of views).

 <img src="docs/assets/icons/pagestructure-single.png" height="30px" /> **Single Page:** a dashboard presents all information on one page, e.g., using *screenfit* or *overflow* to utilise available screenspace.